xaboy/form-create/README.md

 >  If it helps, you can click on "Star" in the upper right corner.
 Thank you!
 >  The project is still being developed and improved.
 If there are any 'recommendations or questions, please ask [here](https://github.com/xaboy/form-create/issues/new)

+> **Form-create V2 is coming soon!!!
+Faster, smaller, and simpler to expand.
+If you expect it, please star support.**

 > [Update log](http://www.form-create.com/en/guide/update.html)